 Liberal Arts and Sciences: Global Challenges (BA/BSc)

-As LUC The Hague is an honours programme of Leiden University, admissions requirements are higher than the general academic requirements for admission to other programmes of Leiden University.
-If you meet the admission requirements for Leiden University, but not the additional ones of LUC The Hague you can still submit an application for our programme.
+LUC The Hague is an honours programme of Leiden University and therefore admissions requirements are higher than the general admissions requirements to other programmes of Leiden University.
+If you meet the admission requirements for Leiden University, but not the additional ones stated for LUC The Hague, you can still submit an application for our programme.
 Please note that in this case you have a lower chance to be selected.

-Please check this list with the minimum and additional LUC diploma requirements.
+Please check this list to view the general and additional diploma requirements.

 If your diploma is not on the list, please contact the Admissions Office to inquire about your specific admission requirements before you apply.